DrVonDevious/xidle/README.md

-XIdle is a terminal based idle game written by me (William Rutland) as a means to familiarize myself with many of the built-in python libraries such as curses, threading and time.
+XIdle is a terminal based idle game written as a means to familiarize myself with many of the built-in python libraries such as curses, threading and time.
 Feel free to copy/paste any of the code that is in the project.